tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/使用 CDN 加速访问/CDN 加速概述_intl_en.md

 Content Delivery Network (CDN) can be used to accelerate mass download/deliver content stored in a COS bucket, which is ideal when the same content needs to be downloaded repeatedly.
-The origin-pull authentication feature makes it possible for CDN to accelerate content stored in a private-read bucket, allowing only the authorized users to download the content to avoid data security risks and unnecessary traffic costs.
+The origin-pull authentication feature allows CDN to accelerate content stored in a private-read bucket.
+The CDN authentication feature allows only the authorized users to download content to avoid data security risks and unnecessary traffic costs.

 ## CDN